SteveDoyle2/pyNastran/docs_sphinx/quick_start/gui.rst

 The **solid_bending.bdf** and **solid_bending.op2** files have been included as examples that work in the GUI.
 They are inside the "models" folder (at the same level as ``setup.py``).

+You can also run it like:

+  >>> pyNastranGUI model.bdf model1.op2

+Here the code will guess based on your file extension what your file format is.
+If you want to load the second OP2, you must use ``-o model2.op2``.

 Features
 --------